 Most technical writing and marcom employees work full-time.
-Most of those who do work part-time appear to do so by choice either fo FT Adj.
+Most of those who do work part-time appear to do so by choice either for personal reasons or because they also work as freelance writers.
+Therefore rates have been prorated using the following calculation:

+FT Adj.
 Salary = Adj.
 Salary / % of employment